 The PTA in partnership with the Board of Trustees attempts to provide opportunities to raise extra funds.
 Being a member is fun!

 The PTA is a vital part of the school and provides essential items that would not otherwise be accessible.
-Recent examples of this are classroom furniture upgrades, PMP equipment, ICT equipment and sports equipment .
+Recent examples of this are classroom furniture upgrades, ICT equipment and sports equipment, new adventure playground.

 HEALTH PROMOTING SCHOOL

 Pukekohe East is a Health Promoting School.
 We are committed to improving the Health and Safety of children and staff with input from all.

 Once a year all new entrants hearing and vision is checked.
 In addition, children at other levels requiring follow up are attended to.

 - support the development of literacy and mathematics skills through practising at an independent level;